 It’s easy!
-Navigate to the A&D Connect app on your mobile device.
+Navigate to the A&D Heart Track app on your mobile device.
 Tap on “Create Account” and complete the fields shown in the app.
 You will need to provide a valid email address to confirm your account as well as a password that is at least 7 characters long, including one capital letter and one number.
 You will receive an email containing a confirmation registration link.
 If you do not see this email, please check your spam folder.
 You will need to click on the confirmation link to validate your account.

 How can I tell if my A&D device(s) successfully paired with my phone?

 Navigate to settings > Bluetooth on your mobile device.
 You will see A&D devices in the paired device list.

 How do I navigate the A&D Heart Track App?

 A&D Heart Track is very easy to navigate.
 There is a 3 bar icon at the upper left of the application screen.
 This is the primary navigation key.
 Tapping this icon will cause the menu to slide in from the left.
 You will find various options for device setup, settings for goals, link to your dashboard, etc. You can see historical data by navigating to the dashboard and selecting a device, then tapping the arrows to the left or right of the date to view previous dates.
 You can also swipe from right to left to see trending and graphed data.

 There is an incorrect weight reading in my history.